 “In those days, the Academy meant classical music and nothing else – certainly no rock ‘n roll.
 That was the devil’s music.
 But without my training, I never would’ve been able to write the songs I’ve written.

-There was a rather lovely moment during the Q&A when four of those students stood up and spoke about what they had achieved thanks to their star sponsor.
-This of course begged the question: what does Elton make of the dwindling presence of music in today’s schools?
+During the Q&A, four of those students stood up and spoke about what they had achieved thanks to their star sponsor.
+This begged the question: what does Elton make of the dwindling presence of music in today’s schools?

 “Music was one of the few O Levels I managed to get,” Sir Elton tells Tim.